Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ### Metadata update

-  - The payload contains the metadata to be updated in target OPTIGA™ OID metadata.
+  - The payload contains the metadata to be updated in target OPTIGA™ Trust M OID metadata.

 The following metadata tags must not be part of payload.